developerhelperhub/spring-boot2-cloud-circuit-breaker-load-balancer/README.md

 This repository contains the spring boot cloud Circuit breaker and load balancer implementation.
 This example is continuation of the [Cloud Zuul API Gateway](https://github.com/developerhelperhub/spring-boot2-cloud-netflix-api-gateway) example.
 I would suggest, please look previous implementation before looking this source code.

+#### Note : Implementation not completed, only implemented done in the sales-service for the rest API communciation call from inventory-service.

+#### Below implementation coming soon...
+* Circuit breaker
+* Documentation

+This repository contains seven maven project.
+* my-cloud-service: Its main module, it contains the dependecy management of our application.
+* my-cloud-discovery-service: This is the server for the discovery service.
+* identity-service: This authentication server service.
+* client-application-service: This client application for authentication server.
+* inventory-service: This is one of the microservice which is called inventory service to manage the inventory in the project.
+* sales-service: This is one of the microservice which is called sales service to manage the point of sales in the project.

 In this example, I am using the use case is pull the data from ```inventory-service``` to ```sales-service``` through rest API.
 In this case, we face the cascade failures if the ```inventory-service``` failed.
 As per my understanding, in this use case, we can handle two kind of approach, when we call the rest API from once service to another service, one is ```retry mechanism``` and another one is ```circuit breaker```.

 In this example, I am using circuit breaker implementation because I am assuming that, if the ```inventory-service``` service is failing more than one minute, my client should not face communication failures and ```sales-serivce``` should handle this issue accordingly and send the correct response back to the client.